cicovic-andrija/cicovic-andrija.github.io/content/_index.md

 # cobalt

-### _the deep sea colour of infinite freedom_
+### _the deep sea blue of infinite freedom_

 ...is my minimal+personal website, powered by [Hugo](https://gohugo.io/) and based on my [fork](https://github.com/cicovic-andrija/hugo-xmin-fork) of [XMin](https://github.com/yihui/hugo-xmin).
-It's a learning journal about programming & software systems, SCUBA diving, literature, etc., and a collection of other arbitrary notes.
+It's a dev/learning journal about programming & software systems, SCUBA diving, literature, etc., and a collection of other arbitrary notes.
 If you happen to not be me and reading this, suggestions and bug reports are welcome [@my-e-mail-address](mailto:cicovic.andrija@gmail.com).

 Let's dive in. ⚓